replaceitem/carpet-discarpet/docs/Values.md

 `dc_channel`

-A channel value represents a Discord channel in a Discord server.
+A channel value represents a Discord channel.

 Queryable: